Riverscapes/riverscapes-website-jekyll/Data_Warehouses/index.md

 - Searchable and discoverable in [RAVE](http://rave.riverscapes.xyz) GIS Toolbars

-**NOTE** - As of January 2020, we have not made any of the *data warehouses* fully public facing as they are still in Beta Testing.
+**NOTE** - As of January 2020, we have not made any of the *riverscapes warehouses* fully public facing as they are still in Beta Testing.

 -----
 # Riverscape Warehouse Concepts